 - Please read What assets can i use in my items?
 For more information on choosing assets to include in your items.

 - Check that your item does not contain any malware or viruses.

 - We take security very seriously, and may need to take action such as removing items or accounts and contacting affected customers if viruses or malicious software is found in your item.

 3. Create a Help File

-You must include documentation to introduce the customer to your item and its components.
+Some categories require you to include documentation to introduce the customer to your item and its components.
 This can be a text file or a PDF.
-The minimum requirements for documentation are that it must include:
+The documentation must include: